michelg10/evanai-client/README.md

 evanai-client runtime-info

 # Test a complex prompt with tools
-evanai-client test-prompt "What's the weather in Paris and calculate 15% tip on $85.50"
+evanai-client test-prompt "List files in the current directory and calculate 15% tip on $85.50"

 # Clean up after testing
 evanai-client reset-persistence --force